-[&]quot;" Mechanism of Man," Edward W. Cox.
+\" Mechanism of Man," Edward W. Cox.

-cast, which are the legitimate conclusions that are founded on the laws of natural selection and evolution, discovered and demonstrated by the eminent natural scientists Darwin and Wallace, how important becomes the duty of parents to shun evil, live purely, and prepare themselves physically and morally for the high duty and pleasure of procreating children under such favoring conditions that the law of Heredity may act for the transmission of good instead of vicious tendencies; that their children may be endowed with health and moral qualities, and enabled to transmit to their offspring still more elevated inherited endownments.
+In view of the grand results thus truthfully forecast, which are the legitimate conclusions that are founded on the laws of natural selection and evolulution, discovered and demonstrated by the eminent natural scientists, Darwin and Wallace, how important becomes the duty of parents to shun evil, live purely, and prepare themselves physically and morally for the high duty and pleasure of procreating children under such favoring conditions that the law of Heredity may act for the transmission of good instead of vicious tendencies; that their children may be endowed with health and moral qualities, and enabled to transmit to their offspring still more elevated inherited endowments.
 Thus, and in this way only, can we fulfill the grand purpose of life by acting in accordance with the laws of God.
 For this grand purpose were we born; and if these duties are well performed our children will rise up and bless us; and when we have risen above the sphere of earthly toils and trials, we shall be met with the glad welcome, "Well done, good and faithful servant, enter thou into the joys of thy Lord."